-14. Which of the following may prevent you from recovering from a disaster?
+14.Which of the following may prevent you from recovering from a disaster?
 Please select ALL that apply.

 15.Do you believe that your household and/or place of business might ever be threatened by the following hazards?
-Please rate what hazards present the greatest risk.Low Risk = Low impact on threat to life and property damageMedium Risk = Medium impact on threat to life and property damageHigh Risk = High impact on threat to life and property damage
+Please rate what hazards present the greatest risk.Low Risk = Low impact on threat to life and property damageMedium Risk = Medium impact on threat to life and property damage